myssal/Reverse1999-Decrypt/README.md

-# LuaDecryptor
+# Reverse 1999 Decryptor
-Decrypt and restore most of lua original file names.
+WIP decryptor for lua, datacfg and json of Reverse 1999.